-- 3.4.9.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing ecological impact as stated in Annexes 8 and 16 of the TM. - 3.4.9.2 The assessment area for the purpose of the terrestrial ecological impact assessment shall include areas within 500 metres distance from the boundary of the Project and any other areas likely to be impacted by the Project.
-For aquatic ecology, the assessment area shall be the same as the water quality impact assessment described in section 3.4.6.2 of this EIA study brief. - 3.4.9.3 The ecological impact assessment for construction and operation of the Project shall follow the detailed technical requirements given in Appendix G of this EIA study brief.
+- 3.4.9.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing ecological impact as stated in Annexes 8 and 16 of the TM respectively. - 3.4.9.2 The assessment area for the purpose of the terrestrial ecological impact assessment shall include areas within 500 metres distance from the boundary of the Project and any other areas likely to be impacted by the Project.
+For aquatic ecological impact assessment, the assessment area shall be the same as the water quality impact assessment described in Section 3.4.6 of this EIA Study Brief. - 3.4.9.3 The ecological impact assessment for construction and operation of the Project shall follow the detailed technical requirements given in Appendix G of this EIA Study Brief. - 3.4.9.4 If significant ecological impact is identified, the Applicant shall approach the Director for additional requirements for the assessment of ecological impact.

-3.4.10 Landscape and Visual Impacts
+3.4.10 Landscape and Visual Impact

-- 3.4.10.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing landscape and visual impacts as stated in Annexes 10 and 18 of the TM, and the EIAO Guidance Note No. 8/2010 "Preparation of Landscape and Visual Impact Assessment under the EIAO". - 3.4.10.2 The assessment area for the landscape impact assessment shall include areas within 100 metres from the boundary of the Project, while the assessment area for the visual impact assessment shall be defined by the visual envelope of the Project.
-The defined visual envelope shall be shown on a plan in the EIA report. - 3.4.10.3 The landscape and visual impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix H of this EIA study brief.
+- 3.4.10.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing landscape and visual impacts as stated in Annexes 10 and 18 of the TM respectively, and the EIAO Guidance Note No. 8/2010 "Preparation of Landscape and Visual Impact Assessment under the EIAO". - 3.4.10.2 The assessment area for the landscape impact assessment shall include landscape character areas and landscape resources within 100 metres from the boundary of the Project Area.
+The assessment area for the visual impact assessment shall be defined by the visual envelope of the Project.
+The extent of the defined visual envelope shall be shown on a plan and documented in the EIA report. - 3.4.10.3 The landscape and visual impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix H of this EIA Study Brief.